 Session management in Unified Service Desk

-Whenever you search for customer information in Unified Service Desk, the system fetches the information from Dynamics 365 for Customer Engagement apps, and stores it in a session.
+Whenever you search for customer information in Unified Service Desk, the system fetches the information from the Common Data Service platform, and stores it in a session.
 The information about the session and the fetched customer record is stored in the session context.
 You can view information about the session and the session context in the $Session and $Context parameters in the Debugger hosted control.

 Each session in the Unified Service Desk client is displayed in a tab in the main screen, and you can identify a session using the session name displayed on the tab.
 An area of the screen just below the tab displays information related to the customer.
 This section is called the session overview area, and can contain XAML markup that displays UI elements such as text boxes, buttons, or links.
 Both of these areas can display any information from either the session context or data from displayed windows, CTI search results, or entity searches that have executed.

 Let us see how the session and context data is stored in Unified Service Desk when you search for customer information.

 Start the Unified Service Desk client application, and sign in to the Common Data Service platform.